 • Know why you think, feel, and act as you do…

-• Which can radically increase your capacity for self-compassion and transformation.
+• Radically increase your capacity for self-compassion and transformation.

 • Transform your relationships with others by understanding their unique personality.